 Friederike Voigt was the lead curator for the galleries ‘Art of Ceramics’ (2019), ‘Patterns of Life’ and ‘Inspired by Nature’ (both 2011).
 At National Museums Scotland she curated the exhibition ‘Indian Encounters’ (2014-15), using the collector-object relation to examine aspects of Britain’s historical connection with India.
 She collaborates with artists in the reinterpretation of National Museums Scotland’s collections.
 The dance performance ‘Azadi’ (2013) by Roxana Vilk enabled visitors to experience Iranian floral and geometric patterns through music and physical movement.
-A project with students at Edinburgh College of Art on the Middle Eastern collection inspired artistic explorations of urban nomadism and creative cross-fertilisation of textile and jewellery techniques (2018-19).
+A project with master students in Textiles and in Jewellery at Edinburgh College of Art on the Middle Eastern collection inspired artistic explorations of urban nomadism and creative cross-fertilisation of textile and jewellery techniques (2018-19).

 For further publications see: National Museums Scotland Research Repository.